TermOfficial/Scratch-Accelerometer/README.md

-# ScratchLS
+# Scratch-PopUp
-Allows you to use LocalStorage in scratch using a singular extension.
-Can be used with any scratch editor that allows for custom extensions.
+Basically does what it says.
+Allows you to open pop-ups. (and you can wait until it closes too!)